Mobile Apps· 13 min read· Updated May 10, 2026

 • • No mention of testing, security, or post-launch support

-What will your app cost?
+What scope will your app require?
 Here's a realistic breakdown by complexity and app type.
-All figures in Saudi Riyals (SAR) and Jordanian Dinars (JOD):
+Final Scope is confirmed only after evaluating plan, integrations, and delivery requirements:

 Utility AppSimple15K - 25K4K - 7K6-10 weeks